Licensing Act 2003 - Alcohol & Entertainment

 The licensing policy below sets out how MVDC will carry out its functions under the Act and what is expected from applicants to promote the four key licensing objectives set out by the Government:

 Recent premises licence applications will be available to view on the recent applications page when they are received by MVDC.

-Further information on the Licensing Act 2003 can also be obtained by accessing the following links:
+Further information on the Licensing Act 2003 can also be obtained by accessing the links shown under 'Internet links'.

 Temporary event notice

 If you wish to hold an ad-hoc event in England or Wales, the licensing authority must receive your temporary event notice (TEN) no later than ten clear working days prior to the event (this does not include the day of receipt or the day of the event).
 If the premises, where the event is to be held, is in areas governed by two or more local authorities, applications must be made to each.